First of all, how are you and your team doing in these COVID-19 times?

-We’re a fast-growing tech startup, so there are always difficult decisions to make.
+We’re a fast-growing tech startup, so difficult decisions are always made.
 It’s just the nature of things.
 At the core of it, though, we’re a feedback company, and I guess the lesson that we learned, and the one I would encourage everyone to take on board, is that you 100% need to listen to your customers.
 I don’t just mean asking for feedback.

 I mean listening to your customer’s feedback and understanding how you can exceed their expectations and help solve their problems in new ways that are better than your competitors.
-Cause I think if you can do that, then making those difficult choices in your business becomes a hell of a lot easier!
+Cause I think if you can do that, then making those difficult choices in your business becomes much easier!

 What specific tools, software, and management skills are you using to navigate this crisis?

-As a remote team, we rely on tools like Slack and Jira to collaborate and manage our day-to-day tasks.
-This will sound like a bit of a sales pitch, but the truth is that the most important tool we use in our business is the User back.
-As a software company, we use User back for our bug reporting, user feedback, feature requests, etc. We’re probably our #1 customer!
-Which has served us well because it’s helped us deeply understand how software companies can improve and build better software by collecting visual feedback from their users.
+We rely on tools like Slack and Jira to collaborate and manage our day-to-day tasks as a remote team.
+This will sound like a sales pitch, but the truth is that the most important tool we use in our business is the User back.
+As a software company, we use User back for bug reporting, user feedback, feature requests, etc. We’re probably our #1 customer!
+This has served us well because it’s helped us deeply understand how software companies can improve and build better software by collecting user visual feedback.

 Who are your competitors?
 And how do you plan to stay in the game?

-When we first started Userback, the main use case that we were solving was to help website designers collect feedback on the websites they were designing.
+When we first started Userback, the main use case we were solving was to help website designers collect feedback on their websites.
 Today, many competing products do this same thing.
-So as we’ve grown, we’re made a conscious effort to expand on the use cases that we solve, which is why Userback is now loved by all sorts of software teams, including designers, developers, product managers, and more.
+So as we’ve grown, we’re made a conscious effort to expand on the use cases we solve, which is why Userback is now loved by all software teams, including designers, developers, product managers, and more.
 We’ve grown from a point solution to a fully-featured visual feedback platform, and we’re not finished yet!

 Your final thoughts

 If there is one constant in life, it is “change.”
-Covid and the way that this has changed the world is a perfect example of this.
-I think the last 12 months have made us more resilient and more willing to experiment, innovate, and be better for business owners worldwide.
+Covid and how this has changed the world is a perfect example.
+The last 12 months have made us more resilient and willing to experiment, innovate, and be better for business owners worldwide.
 But as things change, some things remain the same.
-Valuing customer feedback and putting your customers first is as important today as it has ever been.
+Valuing customer feedback and putting your customers first is as important today as ever.